 This technique involves the use of a single incision.
 The incision length is 6-10 cm, oriented from the front of the hip at its bottom-most point to the back of the hip at the top.
 The release of two tendinous structures is performed and then repaired at the end of surgery for added stability and restoration of anatomy.
 The capsule of the hip, a strong thick protective sheet covering the hip joint, is also repaired.

 This approach avoids disrupting the gluteus medius muscle, a significant hip abductor and stabilizer for the joint.

-After surgery, most patients are admitted for a period of 2 to 5 days.
+After surgery, most patients are admitted for one to four days.
 Patients may expect to put weight down on the leg immediately after surgery.
 Instruction is given on how to restrict movement to protect the hip until full tissue healing occurs, approximately 12 weeks after surgery.
-Patients may progress from a walker assistive device to crutches in the 1-2 weeks after surgery and may resume driving at two weeks.
+Patients may progress from a walker-assistive device to crutches in one to two weeks after surgery.

 Like the posterior-lateral approach, this technique involves use of a single incision that is 6-10 cm.
 The incision is oriented longitudinally over the hip on the affected side.
 A portion of the muscle or bone is temporarily removed from the front of the femur bone to expose the front of the hip joint.
 Likewise, the hip capsule, the strong thick covering over the hip joint is opened to expose and work within the joint.
 Both the hip capsule as well as the muscle or bone tissue are repaired to the original position at the conclusion of surgery.

 This technique has the potential for a slightly lower dislocation rate.
 Some patients are better candidates for an anterior-lateral approach.
 For specific situations, such as muscular weakness or predilection for falling, talk to your physician.